anthony-patyton/playlist_app/README.md

 # README

-Create a new rails app and make sure you make it a git repo and have a github repo linked to it Billboard Model   has_many artists
+✅ Create a new rails app and make sure you make it a git repo and have a github repo linked to it ✅ Billboard Model   has_many artists
-Artist Model - belongs_to billboard  and has_many songs
+✅ Artist Model - belongs_to billboard  and has_many songs
-Song Model - belongs_to artist
+✅ Song Model - belongs_to artist
-Each model has more than one attributes
+✅ Each model has more than one attributes
-Have Validations for each model
+✅ Have Validations for each model
-All CRUD actions for each Table
+✅ All CRUD actions for each Table
-Fill out all the controllers
+✅ Fill out all the controllers
-Fill out the views
+✅ Fill out the views
-This is going to use nested routes for easier use of controller data flow
+✅ This is going to use nested routes for easier use of controller data flow

-BONUS OBJ
+BONUS OBJ  TODO
-Add A navbar and footer
+✅ Add A navbar and footer
-Add Static pages
+✅ Add Static pages
 refactor the Song Model - belongs_to artist, belongs_to billboard (HINT: since Rails 5 you'll need to use optional: true on your association because a song is not always going to belong to a billboard) - http://blog.bigbinary.com/2016/02/15/rails-5-makes-belong-to-association-required-by-default.html
 Add any other models that you see fit to make it a more robust application Have the ability to play/preview the songs (there are many gems out there that let you interact with iTunes or Spotify or Soundcloud)